-The Counseling Committee of Humboldt State University's MA in Psychology, Counseling emphasis, holds as a core belief that the training and development of a competent, ethical psychotherapist begins with a supportive training community that recognizes the professional and developmental needs of the therapist in training.
+The Counseling Committee of Cal Poly Humboldt's MA in Psychology, Counseling emphasis, holds as a core belief that the training and development of a competent, ethical psychotherapist begins with a supportive training community that recognizes the professional and developmental needs of the therapist in training.
 Further, the program holds as part of its mission to address the diverse needs of clients, in part, by working to strengthen the abilities and agency of each individual trainee.
 All students admitted into the counseling psychology Master's program shall meet the admission requirements posted on the program webpage, including applying to the program, and participation in an interview with at least one member of the selection committee.

-The M.A. program in Psychology - Counseling provides an educational and training opportunity for students to develop clinical, theoretical and research skills necessary to becoming competent and professional psychotherapists and meets the requirements of the California Board of Behavioral Sciences, the licensing entity for Licensed Marriage and Family Therapists .
-The program focuses on two priorities: (1) the acquisition and development of competence in using evidence- based tools and techniques available in the field of psychology, and (2) the enhancement of students' professional growth in meeting the varying needs of clients that reflects the diversity of the region.
-Clinical competence evolves from a familiarity with a wide variety of theoretical orientations, exposure to an evidence-based perspective and understanding of the application of research, and development of proficiency with evidence based skills and techniques.
+The M.A. program in Psychology - Counseling provides an educational and training opportunity for students to develop clinical, theoretical and research skills necessary to becoming competent and professional psychotherapists and meets the requirements of the California Board of Behavioral Sciences, the licensing entity for Licensed Marriage and Family Therapists.
+The program focuses on: (1) the development of competence using evidence- based tools and techniques available in the field of psychology, and (2) the enhancement of students' professional growth in meeting the varying needs of clients that reflects the diversity of the region.
+Clinical competence evolves from a familiarity with a wide variety of theoretical orientations, development of proficiency with evidence-based skills and techniques, development of cultural awareness in working with clients from diverse backgrounds and experiences, and a willingness to reflect on our own values and beliefs and how they affect the therapy process.
 Professional growth is supported through training, supervision and participation in a therapeutic community in order to develop self-awareness and identity as a clinician, as well as commitment and responsibility toward clients served.
-Six phases of the program are elaborated below.
+Specific components of the program are elaborated below.

-I. Clinical and Evidence Based Skill Competence
+I. Clinical and Evidence-Based Skill Competence